TechXplainator/Tutorials/ai-agents/how-to-build-free-ai-agents-minions/README.md

 #### Option 2 - Run llama3 on Google Colab using Ngrok

-I created a comprehensive tutorial that utilizes a static URL from Ngrok, allowing me to reuse it multiple times.
+I created a comprehensive tutorial that utilizes a static URL from Ngrok, allowing you to reuse it multiple times.
 You can find the tutorial here: [Running Ollama on Google Colab](/ollama/ollama-on-colab/README.md).

-### Step 2: Open Prepared Jupyter Notebook
+### Step 2: Open and run a prepared Jupyter Notebook

-* Open this [Jupyter notebook]() in Google Colab
+* Open this [Jupyter notebook](/ai-agents/how-to-build-free-ai-agents-minions/world_domination.ipynb) in Google Colab
 * Ensure logged in with Google account first
 * Navigate to "Secrets" section within Colab
 * Add new secret and name it `OLLAMA_BASE_URL`.
 Now add the Ngrok URL from [step 1](#step-1---expose-local-ollama-to-public-url-provided-by-ngrok) as a value.